 As far as I am concerned once August is over the pumpkin season can begin.
 As much as I love summer fruits and am sad to see them go until next season, I look forward to all the produce that fall has to offer.
 A foodie like me transitions from season to season based on what is available at the local farmers market.
-I am excited to create new recipes with the abundant food that fall brings including pumpkin.
-I have shared with you many pumpkin recipes over the years from overnight oats, blondies, cookies, ice cream, pie, almond butter and fruit leather.
+I am excited to create new recipes with the abundance of food that fall brings, including pumpkin.
+I have shared with you many pumpkin recipes over the years, from overnight oats, blondies, cookies, ice cream, pie, almond butter and fruit leather.
 Can you tell I am a fan?

 Fudge is normally made with sweetened condensed milk loaded with sugar (166 grams in just one cup).
-I sweetened mine with natures best sweetener…fruit.
-Pumpkin and bananas are one of the best food combinations and they work so perfectly to compliment each other.
-Remember the ripper a banana is the sweeter it gets to if you are looking for a sweeter result use an overripe banana.
+I sweetened mine with nature’s best sweetener: fruit.
+Pumpkin and bananas are a great combination; they complement each other perfectly.
+Remember the riper a banana is, the sweeter it gets.
+So if you are looking for a sweeter result, use an overripe banana.

 Reader Feedback: Are you a pumpkin fan like I am?
 What are your favorite ways to use pumpkin?

 - 1 8 ounce bag shredded coconut flakes, unsweetened (or 1/2 cup coconut butter)

 - 1/2 cup pumpkin puree (not pumpkin pie filling)

 - In a food processor add the coconut flakes and process until smooth and creaming.
 Scraping down the sides as needed. **Important to note that freshly bought coconut flakes gets the best results

 - Add the pumpkin puree, spices, and banana to the coconut butter and process until smooth and combined.

 - Transfer to a lined 9X5 loaf pan and set in the fridge about 1 hour in the fridge or 30 minutes in the freezer.

 - Store in an airtight container in the fridge for up to one week.